njmcode/nidc2021-textadv/README.md

 ## Creating the game map

-Entities can be connected together to create a game world that the player can explore.
+Entities connect together to create the game world.

-Create connections by adding a `to` object to an entity, specifying the commands used for navigation and the `id`s of the locations to visit.
+An entity's `to` object describes which entities it is connected to.

-By default, the game will use the first item of the `entities` array as the start location.
-This can be overridden with the `startLocationId` option.
+The first entity given to the game engine is the starting location, unless overridden by the `startLocationId` option.

-Re-visiting a location will print the `summary` for brevity.
-The `LOOK` command will print the full `description` again.
+First-time visits to an entity (or using the `LOOK` command) use its `description`.
+Subsequent visits use its `summary` for brevity.

 ```javascript
 const pub = () => ({